-A publication of European Federation of National Maintenance Societies vzw (www.efnms.eu)
+The GloMe is a publication of European Federation of National Maintenance Societies vzw.

-The necessary tool for benchmarking in maintenance and availability
+The necessary tool for benchmarking in maintenance and reliability

-When comparing Maintenance and Availability performance internally or externally, you need a set of clearly defined and standardized indicators supported by definitions.
-In Europe you can use the indicators defined in EN 15341: 2007.
+When comparing maintenance and availability performance internally or externally, you need a set of clearly defined and standardized indicators supported by definitions.
+In Europe you can use the indicators defined in EN 15341: 2019.
 In North America one can take advantage of the SMRP metrics.

-If you want to compare and translate the different local indicators and definitions you can use the
+If you want to compare and translate the different local indicators and definitions, you can use the Global Metricators Guidebook – “GloMe”.

-Each indicator is documented by “hands on” examples on the calculation of the indicator to enhance understanding.
+Each metricator is documented by “hands on” examples of the calculation of the indicator to enhance understanding.

 - Maintenance managers can rely on a single set of predefined indicators supported by a glossary of terms and definitions